sylym/Design-and-Build-Project/ArduinoCar/README.md

-# Arduino Car PlatformIO Project
+# Arduino Car PlatformIO Project - Telecom

 This project is a PlatformIO-based project for an Arduino car.
 It provides the necessary code and configuration to control the Arduino-based car using PlatformIO.